eouai/media_data/README.md

 Summary:  US news media coverage by volume sees liberal sites capturing a slight majority of the traffic levels.
 However, conservative US news media coverage appears to be more likely to incorporate biased or partisan coverage than its liberal counterparts – possibly as a reaction or counterbalance to the volume disadvantage.

 I’ll describe an approach I took to examine this question.
 I thought it might be useful to look at perceived political bias in US News-media coverage, and see how that aligns with national political ideology.
-I’ve read some studies that made similar inquiries, but didn’t find the specific results I wanted, so I did my own research.
 Charts and graphs are included in this Git repo, but also available [here]( https://imgur.com/gallery/SzXjLN8).

 The short, dirty answer is that news-media consumption in the US sees about:
 54.0% - volume of traffic / consumption captured by liberal leaning sources / outlets
 46.0% - volume of traffic / consumption captured by conservative leaning sources / outlets

-Compare this ratio to the [popular vote split](https://www.google.com/search?q=2016+popular+vote&oq=2016+popular+vote&aqs=chrome..69i57j0l7.3719j0j4&sourceid=chrome&ie=UTF-8) from 2016 of 51.1% Democrat and 48.9% Republican (48/46 counting “other” votes).
-However, that figure was from 2016.
-Consider [current polling numbers](https://projects.fivethirtyeight.com/polls/president-general/national/).
-These obviously vary from week to week, but recently have been hovering around a 50% Democrat / 42% Republican split.
-That 8 to 9% Democrat edge aligns much closer perfect with my measured bias.
+Compare this ratio to the [2020 popular vote split](https://en.wikipedia.org/wiki/2020_United_States_presidential_election) of 52.2% Democrate / 47.8% Republican as well as the [2016 popular vote split](https://www.google.com/search?q=2016+popular+vote&oq=2016+popular+vote&aqs=chrome..69i57j0l7.3719j0j4&sourceid=chrome&ie=UTF-8) 51.1% Democrat and 48.9% Republican (48/46 counting “other” votes).
+Consider [2020 pre-election polling numbers](https://projects.fivethirtyeight.com/polls/president-general/national/).
+These obviously varied from week to week, but frequently hovered around a 50% Democrat / 42% Republican split.
+That 8 to 9% Democrat edge aligns closer to the measured 54 / 46 measured bias.
 These vote totals and polling figures seem to imply that the average news-media experience falls pretty close in line with our national ideological balance, but that a slight "liberal bias" might still exist.

 My personal opinion is that news-media takes a lot of heat.
 They’re a great scapegoat.
 But I feel that at the end of the day – their coverage and the narratives they drive go hand-in-hand with what their customers want to hear, and what their correlated politicians want to say.
 I think they’re largely a mirror of public sentiment, and less frequently a driver.